zhenry9/ullr/docs/config-file.rst

     mqtt_broker_user = PiTiming
     mqtt_broker_pw = Mammoth1

 Type and location have no default.
-Type can be either DCE or DTE, and localtion can be either remote or local.
+Type can be either DCE or DTE, and location can be either remote or local.
 The rest of the default settings are fairly self-explanatory.